mmeyer95/meredithmeyer.info/Steps.md

 <center><img src="https://live.staticflickr.com/65535/49156410981_ea420b6e67_n.jpg" width="320" height="226" alt="RawData_PeriodicLift"></center>

 The states of resting and reading are most clearly shown in the X-axis data.
 This makes sense, as when the wrist is in the position to read from the position of a watch face, the x-axis of the accelerometer is parallel to the world z-axis.

 After again applying a low-pass filter, and defining the transition to an "on" state as the value of the x-axis acceleration approaching -9.8 m/s^2, I was able to categorize the state as expected.
-Shown below in red is the state, where 0 if "off"/"resting" and 1 is "on"/"reading".
+Shown below in red is the state, where 0 if "off" / "resting" and 1 is "on" / "reading".

 <center><img src="https://live.staticflickr.com/65535/49156468797_c28aa85541_n.jpg" width="320" height="207" alt="Screen_Lit_State"></center>